Congested Districts Board for Ireland: Modern assessment

-Irish historian Joseph Lee in his book The Modernisation of Irish Society evaluated the C.D.B. in the following words: "The Board's promise, in short, generally far exceeded its performance".
+Irish historian J. J. Lee in his book The Modernisation of Irish Society evaluated the Congeseted Districts Board in writing: "The Board's promise, in short, generally far exceeded its performance".
 He pointed out that the C.D.B. invested heavily in uneconomic projects in the west of Ireland and in County Donegal in the west of Ulster, projects that floundered once they stopped being subsidised.
 As a result, the flow of emigration from the west and north-west of Ireland was not converted into internal migration to the more developed east, as might have been hoped.